syedpeer/coolLabs.io/about/who-we-are.md

 ## Support us

-To create cool applications, we need to <span class="font-extrabold">drink coffee.
+To reach this goal and to create cool applications, we need to <span class="font-extrabold">drink coffee.
 A LOT!</span>

 You can support our development by become a Patron!
 <div class="text-center pt-5">